-3. All countries
+3.4 All countries

-Figure 5 shows the composite fertility lattice plots for 45 countries, and so represents a visual summary of hundreds of thousands of separate ASFRs.
-Because of the number of populations being compared, HFC/HFD population codes are used and no gridlines are added to avoid overplotting.
-A separate version of the figure is available at a higher resolution, with full country names and gridlines, in the online appendix.
+Figure 4 shows the composite fertility lattice plots for 45 countries, representing a visual summary of hundreds of thousands of separate ASFRs.
+Because of the number of populations being compared, HFC/HFD population codes are used and no gridlines are added to avoid overplotting (see the online appendix for a higher-resolution version of the figure with full country names and gridlines).
 A common scale is used for ASFRs for all countries.
 As mentioned previously, the colour of each country label indicates the broad geographic macro-region to which the country belongs, and different fertility pathways can be further explored by comparing the fertility trends of countries by geographic group.

-[Figure 5 about here]
+[Figure 4 about here]